zdravkov/kendo-docs/getting-started/mobile/listview/endless-scrolling.md

 <a class="jsbin-embed" href="http://jsbin.com/ituVUTE/3/embed?live">JS Bin</a><script src="http://static.jsbin.com/js/embed.js"></script>

-### Bind the Mobile ListView to a remote data
+### Bind the Mobile ListView to a Remote Data

 For this example we will use the Northwind odata data.
-The listview may be defined via a declarative binding:
+The ListView may be defined via a declarative binding:

     <div data-role="view" data-init="viewInit">
          <header data-role="header">